Computer Security PhD Student

 LifeI am an avid Cal Football fanatic.
 I've bowled since I was 9, and carry an average in the 180s (high game is 289, darn 10 pin).
 While an undergraduate I initiated at the Mu Chapter of Eta Kappa Nu, the national EECS honor society.
 I am a proud product of the California Community College system, having attended both Chaffey and Mount San Antonio colleges.

 New!
-I'm now really into biking.
+I'm now really into biking and aquariums.